bcyrill/anonymizer_guardrail/docs/development.md

 container in the foreground.
 Auto-startable services (fake-llm, privacy-filter-service, gliner-pii-service) are started before the guardrail and torn down via `atexit`.

+## The image builder

+`scripts/image_builder.sh` execs into `python -m tools.image_builder`.
+Same shape as the launcher: dev-only Python under `tools/`, never shipped in the wheel; one bash wrapper, two interlocking modes (Click CLI by default, Textual TUI on `--ui`).

+The catalog of build targets lives in `tools/image_builder/specs.py` as `FLAVOURS` (one `Flavour` per buildable image — guardrail slim/pf/pf-baked, the privacy-filter and gliner-pii sidecars across CPU/CUDA/baked variants, the fake-llm companion) and `PRESETS` (named subsets — `all`, `guardrail`, `privacy-filter`, `gliner-pii`, `minimal`, `minimal-fakellm`).
+Adding an image flavour is one entry in `_build_catalog()`; the CLI's `--flavour` validation, the menu's checkbox grid, and `--list` all read `FLAVOURS` directly.

+- **CLI** — `--flavour/-f NAME` (repeatable), `--preset NAME`,
+  `--list`, `--tag/-T`, `--engine podman|docker`, `--yes/-y`, plus
+  passthrough args after `--` (e.g. `-- --no-cache --pull`).
+Engine
+  detection is the same `tools.launcher.engine.detect_engine` —
+  prefers podman, falls back to docker, honours `ENGINE=…` and the per-flavour `TAG_*` env overrides the old bash script accepted.
+- **TUI (`--ui`)** — preset radio at the top, grouped checkbox grid (two columns per group) below, Build/Cancel buttons.
+Up/down move focus between widgets; left/right cycles the preset radio; ctrl+b builds, q/Esc cancels.

+The runner shells out to `<engine> build` (subprocess, no podman-py / docker-py dep — the surface we use is one call).
+Podman gets `--format=docker` so the Containerfile's HEALTHCHECK isn't silently dropped (OCI is podman's default and has no HEALTHCHECK field).
+Multiple flavours run in sequence; the runner bails on the first failure and returns the engine's exit code.

+## The detector benchmark

+`scripts/detector_bench.sh` execs into `python -m tools.detector_bench`.
+Sister tool to `scripts/test-examples.sh` — where test-examples answers *"do the curl recipes still work?"*, the benchmark answers *"for THIS corpus on THIS detector mix, what fraction of expected entities does the guardrail catch, and how often does it falsely flag stuff that should be left alone?"* (recall, type accuracy, precision, latency).

+Three modules:

+- `corpus.py` — YAML loader + schema validation.
+Fail-loud at load
+  time so a typo surfaces before any HTTP traffic (rather than as a mysterious zero-recall score). `bundled:NAME` resolves to `tests/corpus/NAME.yaml`.
+- `runner.py` — per-case execution + scoring.
+Forces
+  `use_faker: false` per request so the response carries opaque `[TYPE_HEX]` tokens — that's how the script recovers types without per-entity attribution from the guardrail.
+- `cli.py` — Click CLI, two operating modes.
+Default connects to `$BASE_URL` (caller manages the guardrail). `--preset NAME` spawns a fresh test guardrail via `scripts/launcher.sh --preset`, waits for `/health`, runs the corpus, and tears it down on exit (same `--port`/`--name`/`--keep` semantics as `test-examples.sh`).

+`--compare` runs the corpus once per active detector (using the per-request `detector_mode` override to filter the active set down) plus once with the full mix, then prints a side-by-side metric table.
+Always exits 0 — exploratory, not a CI gate.

+Operator-facing docs live in [docs/benchmark.md](benchmark.md);
+this section is the implementation map.

 ## Adding a new detector